 In order to counter global warming, the EU has analyzed the activities of the economy for their greenhouse gas emissions in an extensive project.
 The analysis covered activities that account for about 90 percent of greenhouse gas emissions to the environment.
 The EU then generated a list of about 90 activities that defined "taxonomy eligible" economic activities.
-Then the EU generated a list of around 90 activities that defined "taxonomy eligible" economic activities.
-The EU summarized these activities and its considerations in a regulation, which was known simply as the "EU taxonomy".
+Then the EU generated a list of around 90 activities that defined "taxonomy eligible" economic activities and its considerations in a regulation, which was known simply as the "EU taxonomy".